The University of Queensland

 For more information about the calculation of selection ranks for VET Study, see UQ’s Study website or contact UQ Admissions.

-Current Queensland and interstate Year 12 students who complete a VET qualification cannot be assigned a selection rank on this basis in the tertiary intake immediately following Year 12.
-Selection ranks from these awards may be used in subsequent intakes.
+Current Queensland and interstate Year 12 students who complete a VET qualification can use this study to apply for entry to UQ from Semester 2, following Year 12.
+The VET qualification may also be used for admission in subsequent years.

 Credit transfer